William H. Webster: Director of Central Intelligence (1987–1991)

-Public Company Accounting Oversight Board
+Public Company Accounting Oversight Board (2002)

-In 2002, he was the first chairman of the Public Company Accounting Oversight Board (PCAOB).
+In 2002, he became the first chairman of the Public Company Accounting Oversight Board (PCAOB).
 However, his appointment was controversial, and another controversy erupted when newspapers reported that Webster had headed the board audit committee of U.S. Technologies, a high-tech company being investigated for accounting irregularities and accused of fraud.
 Webster resigned less than three weeks after the PCAOB was set up.